DevCycleHQ/cli/README.md

         ## file extension to override for, containing a list of patterns to use
         js:
             - dvcClient\.variable\(\s*["']([^"']*)["']
+## the default project key to use for commands that interact with the DevCycle API.
+project: my-project
 ```

 # Development

 ## Publishing a new version
-1. Checkout a new branch and bump the CLI version, `npm version patch`.
+1. Checkout the latest `main` branch and bump the CLI version, `npm version patch`.
 Make note of the tag created.
-2. Publish to NPM, `npm publish --access public`
-3. Push the tag created in Step 1, `git push origin vX.X.X`
+2. Push the tag and version commit that were created, `git push && git push origin vX.X.X`
+3. Publish to NPM, `npm publish --access public`